Shivamkanse2104/Infosys-milestone/README.md

 Jahnavi...
 I think it is okay.. whether others also verify it..
 Jahnavi... can you update that code in milestone4_code.py

-Okay i will update milestone4_code.py.
-Shivam and tejaswi once check and conform is there anything to change or add.
+Okay i have updated milestone4_code.py.
+Shivam and tejaswi once check and conform is there anything to change or add. and tejaswi i think it will be better if you run the code on your laptop and take the screenshot based on the ppt requirement and space available.
+If you have any issues while running the code then i will share the screenshots.